 • The spine is straight.

-• The ratio of body height and fin size is up to 1:3.
+• Ratio of body height and fin size up to 1:3.

 • No filamentous extension.